Code-Institute-Submissions/ColinHammarberg-MS1/readme.md

 * The project uses English as its standard language and an Lang=”en” attribute has also been implemented.

 # Testing
-### I (Colin Hammarberg) have been conducted tests for Refer Doctor regulary and have made sure that the website is functioning well.
+### I (Colin Hammarberg) have been conducted tests for DR. Health regulary and have made sure that the website is functioning well.
 The website has been tested on the following devices:
 * Macbook Air (13 Inch Screen Resolution)
 * Ipad Pro (12.90 Inch Touch Screen Resolution)
 * Iphone 12 (6.1 Inch Touch Screen Resolution)